ibm-cloud-docs/containers/cs_cluster_plan_network.md

 </figure>
 </p>

+**Worker-to-worker communication**

 With this setup, you create a cluster by connecting worker nodes to a private VLAN only.
 Your account must be enabled with VRF and enabled to use private service endpoints.

+**Worker-to-master and user-to-master communication**

 The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=VPN-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
 However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
 The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.

 Next, you can create a pool of worker nodes that are connected to public and private VLANs and labeled as edge nodes.
 Edge nodes can improve the security of your cluster by allowing only a few worker nodes to be accessed externally and by isolating the networking workload to these workers.

+**Worker communication to other services or networks**

 Your worker nodes can automatically, securely communicate with other {{site.data.keyword.cloud_notm}} services that support private service endpoints over your IBM Cloud infrastructure private network.
 If an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your edge nodes that are connected to a public VLAN can securely communicate with the services over the public network.
 You can lock down the public or private interfaces of worker nodes by using Calico network policies for public network or private network isolation.
 You might need to allow access to the public and private IP addresses of the services that you want to use in these Calico isolation policies.

+To securely access services outside of {{site.data.keyword.cloud_notm}} and other on-premises networks, you can configure and deploy the strongSwan IPSec VPN service in your cluster.
+The strongSwan load balancer pod deploys to a worker in the edge pool, where the pod establishes a secure connection to the on-premises network through an encrypted VPN tunnel over the public network.
+Alternatively, you can use {{site.data.keyword.cloud_notm}} Direct Link services to connect your cluster to your on-premises data center over the private network only.

+**External communication to apps that run on worker nodes**

 To provide private access to an app in your cluster, you can create a private network load balancer (NLB) or Ingress application load balancer (ALB) to expose your app to the private network only.
 You can block all public traffic to these network services that expose your apps by creating Calico pre-DNAT policies, such as policies to block public NodePorts on worker nodes.
 If you need to provide limited public access to an app in your cluster, you can create a public NLB or ALB to expose your app.
 You must then deploy your apps to these edge nodes so that the NLBs or ALBs can direct public traffic to your app pods.
 You can further control public traffic to the network services that expose your apps by creating Calico pre-DNAT policies, such as whitelist and blacklist policies.
 The pods for both private and public network services are deployed to the edge nodes so that external traffic workloads are restricted to only a few workers in your cluster.

-To securely access services outside of {{site.data.keyword.cloud_notm}} and other on-premises networks, you can configure and deploy the strongSwan IPSec VPN service in your cluster.
-The strongSwan load balancer pod deploys to a worker in the edge pool, where the pod establishes a secure connection to the on-premises network through an encrypted VPN tunnel over the public network.
-Alternatively, you can use {{site.data.keyword.cloud_notm}} Direct Link services to connect your cluster to your on-premises data center over the private network only.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating clusters](/docs/containers?topic=containers-clusters#cluster_prepare).